SidonTheTroll/SidonTheTroll/README.md

 I'm a HS student and codes sometimes has hobby.
 (Don't tell others that I like to exploit stuff)

-Friendship over with Windows not Linux is my best friend.
+Friendship over with Windows now Linux is my best friend.

 Distros I'm familiar with:
 Ubuntu (too slow),